-- □ Allow for additional time for critical vetting of project submittals to ensure that project issues are addressed and there is consensus on project scoring. - □ Consider integrating groundwater management more thoroughly into the IRWM plan.
-While the region is primarily served by surface water supplies, groundwater will be an increasingly important supply in coming years. - □ Add more detailed cost and financing information to project summaries as the project mature and more information becomes available. - Consider adding the creation of a DMS to future updates.
+- □ Allow for additional time for critical vetting of project submittals to ensure that project issues are addressed and there is consensus on project scoring. - Consider integrating groundwater management more thoroughly into the IRWM plan.
+While the region is primarily served by surface water supplies, groundwater will be an increasingly important supply in coming years.